 Eryn Kruger, Ph.D., is a Licensed Clinical Psychologist in Maryland who works with children, adolescents, and young adults.
 Dr. Kruger received her doctorate from University of Maryland, Baltimore County and completed her doctoral internship and postdoctoral fellowship at Mt.
 Washington Pediatric Hospital.
 Throughout her training, Dr. Kruger gained experience working at many nationally recognized children’s hospitals, community clinics, and outpatient centers.
 Dr.Kruger is passionate about working with clients and their families on a range of mental health concerns, providing care on behavioral management to serious mental illness.
 With extensive training in evidence-based treatments, Dr. Kruger looks to individualize her treatment plans to maximize coping and resiliency for each family.
+Dr. Kruger also has extensive experience providing developmental, psychoeducational, and psychological evaluations.
+From brief evaluations for diagnostic clarity to more comprehensive evaluations, including assessing for academic difficulties, autism spectrum disorder, and more serious psychopathology, Dr. Kruger can conduct a variety of assessments that provide clarity for the presenting concerns.
 Outside of work, Dr. Kruger enjoys spending time with her husband, daughter, and goofy English bulldog in Baltimore, Maryland.
 She also is an avid Baltimore sports lover and enjoys hiking throughout Maryland with her family.